Spain 26.07.2022

 We assume:

-• The matrix A is a \emph{strictly hyperbolic matrix}, i.e. A has n real distinct eigenvalues
+• The matrix is a \emph{strictly hyperbolic matrix}, i.e. has real distinct eigenvalues

 Goal: Quantify the decay as in the classical case.